atorscho/membership/README.md

 ### Security

-If you discover any security related issues, please contact me via the form below instead of using the issue tracker.
+If you discover any security related issues, please email `contact@alextorscho.com` instead of using the issue tracker.

 ### Credits